binaryluke/minesweeper-frontends/README.md

 # Minesweeper frontends

 Frontends in various frameworks for the [Minesweeper library](https://github.com/binaryluke/Minesweeper), which I also wrote.
-They have been written as coding samples, and as an easy way to experiement with emerging frameworks.
+They have been written as coding samples, and as an easy way to experiment with emerging frameworks.

 ## Demos